Please provide your zip code to see plans in your area.

 Four ways to save money on your Medicare Part B premiums

 Here's how to save money on premiums for Medicare Part B – which covers doctor visits, diagnostics, and preventive care.

 If you're like most Medicare enrollees, you probably aren't planning to make any changes to your existing coverage for the coming year, but – like most beneficiaries – you should probably at least consider it during Medicare's open enrollment period.
 And if you have Medicare Advantage, you also have an opportunity to change your coverage between January and March each year.

 What does Medicare Advantage cost?

-Those who enroll in Medicare Part C (Medicare Advantage, sold through private insurers) pay the $164.90/month that most enrollees will pay for Part B in 2023, in addition to the premium that’s charged for their Medicare Advantage plan.
+Those who enroll in Medicare Part C (Medicare Advantage) pay the $164.90/month that most enrollees will pay for Part B in 2023, in addition to the premium that’s charged for their Medicare Advantage plan.